Connection between cosmological time and the constants of Nature: Multitime

-As outlined in~\cite{Myletter}, for a Hamiltonian carving up phase space into regions dominated by a single constant, the readjustment of quantum clocks across such regions is seamless if we assume coherent states in all $\alpha_i$ {\it and} factorization: \be (\bm \alpha) =\prod_i\sqrt {{\bf N}(\alpha_{0i},l_P^2/6V_c)}. \ee Then, the $\psi_s(b;\bm \alpha)$ is a piecewise plane wave in the $X_{i}(b)$ associated with each dominant $\alpha_i$.
-Each piece engages with the phase associated with the corresponding $T_{i}$ (hence, the approximate single-time Schrodinger equation), producing a wave-packet describing the correct classical limit, as above.
-What happens to the minority clocks in each phase will be studied in more detail later in this paper.
+As outlined in~\cite{Myletter}, if the Hamiltonian divides phase space into regions dominated by a single constant (or a single fluid), the readjustment of quantum clocks across such regions is seamless if we assume coherent states in all $\alpha_i$ {\it and} factorization: \be (\bm \alpha) =\prod_i\sqrt {{\bf N}(\alpha_{0i},\sigma_i)}. \ee Then, as explained in~\cite{Myletter}, the $\psi_s(b;\bm \alpha)$ is a piecewise plane wave in the $X_{i}(b)$ associated with each dominant $\alpha_i$.
+Inserting into (\ref{gensol}), each of these pieces gets grouped into a factor with the phase associated with the corresponding $T_{i}$ (hence, the approximate single-time Schrodinger equation), producing a wave-packet describing the correct classical limit (as described before).

-Indeed the rest of this paper will be devoted to making this argument more explicit, whilst dealing with the unpleasant truth that we are not living in a Universe where one component dominates, but quite the opposite.
-In order to deal with multi-fluid situations we need to first re-examine the structure of minisuperspace from a different angle.
+In the next Sections we will make this argument more explicit, whilst addressing details such as what happens in the transition regions between single fluid domination, or what happens to the minority component clocks in each phase where one fluid dominates.
+In order to address these questions in detail, and properly deal with multi-fluid situations, we need to first introduce a new tool for generating solutions in minisuperspace.